xLightsSequencer/xLights/README.txt

-   -- bug (keith)   Fix spatial colour curves on pinwheel using old render style -- enh (keith)   Add a new sweep 3d style to pinwheel -- bug (keith)   Fix projector details not saving correctly in xSchedule options 2017.5  Feb 23, 2017
+   -- bug (keith)   Fix spatial colour curves on pinwheel using old render style -- enh (keith)   Add a new sweep 3d style to pinwheel -- bug (keith)   Fix projector details not saving correctly in xSchedule options -- enh (keith)   Default color curves to the colour of the swatch (instead of black) 2017.5  Feb 23, 2017
    -- bug (dkulp)   Fix Pinwheel effects created before June 2016 -- bug (dkulp)   Re-allow use of hostnames instead of IP addresses for outputs